KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 --- Name -----------Property    ----- Description ----------------------------
-[verticecount]      Scene       Total number of vertices used by a model in a scene [nodecount]         Scene       Max nodecount in scene (add upp all nodes in a scene) [primitivecount]    Scene       Total number of referenced primitives (per scene)
+[vertexcount]       Scene       Total number of vertices used by a model in a scene [nodecount]         Scene       Max nodecount in scene (add upp all nodes in a scene) [primitivecount]    Scene       Total number of referenced primitives (per scene)
                                 This figure is the un-batched number of primitives, engines may optimize if primitives and meshes share textures.